 This package carries out Network-based Gene Set Analysis by incorporating external information about interactions among genes, as well as novel interactions learned from data.

 You can install it directly from CRAN:

 Why should someone use

-- NetGSA incorporates the rich network information curated in public databases (e.g. KEGG) or learned from high-throughput sequencing data, thereby gaining power in pathway enrichment analysis.
+- NetGSA incorporates the rich network information curated in public databases (e.g. KEGG, reactome, etc.) and/or learned from high-throughput sequencing data, thereby gaining power in detecting active genetic/metabolic pathways.

 - NetGSA allows users to complement potentially misspecified information in public databases with high-throughput sequencing data.

-- In contrast to existing pathway topology based methods, NetGSA can be particularly powerful in learning from e.g. metabolomic data where the pathway size is relatively small and available metabolic network information is sparse.
+- NetGSA is particularly powerful in detecting active metabolic pathways from metabolomic data where the pathway size is relatively small and available metabolic network information is sparse.

 - See more details in our review paper here.